richchapler/AzureSolutionsDocumentation/docs/wip/AI_Vision_Lab/AI_Vision_Lab.md

 ##### Pro Code

-Click "+ Markdown" in your Jupyter Notebook and paste the following annotation:
+Click ""+ Markdown"" in your Jupyter Notebook and paste the following annotation:

 ```markdown
 ## Recognize Products on Shelves (Pro Code)
 Use Azure AI Vision's object detection (and optionally custom models) to identify products on shelves and detect empty gaps.
 ```

-After rendering the markdown, click "+ Code" and paste the following snippet:
+After rendering the markdown, click ""+ Code"" and paste the following snippet:

 ```python
 import os